 seasonally: (630) 829-6546 or (630) 829-6531

-All group tours are by appointment only (see below).
+All group tours are by appointment only (please see details below).

 The museum offers free educational tours with customizable activities that can be used to reinforce classroom curriculum.
 These interactive tours are led by our museum educators.
-We specialize in tours for school groups, home-school individuals or groups, and scout troops.
+We specialize in tours for school groups, homeschool individuals or alliances, and scout troops.